cuimeilin/cuimeilin.github.io/README.md

 Currently, it is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and coded using Javascript.

-I'll be creating a "style guide" (if you could even call it that) in the future, with details on fonts, colors, etc. which will be linked here as well.

 Feel free to reach out to me via email at [meilincui.99@gmail.com](mailto:meilincui.99@gmail.com) for any feedback or suggestions (or typo warnings).

 ---